nerdschoolbergen/all-about-testing-code/exercise-5/README.md

 **We use stubs to _control the flow of the application during the test_.**

-In other words, if we want to write a test that asserts that the `spacecenter.RocketLauncher.launchRocket()` method was called during execution of `spacecenter.LaunchControl.executeLaunch()`, we would create a _mock_.
+In other words, if we want to write a test that asserts that the `RocketLauncher.launchRocket()` method was called during execution of `LaunchControl.executeLaunch()`, we would create a _mock_.
 If we just want a method to return a certain value so that a certain condition is met in order to test what we want to test, we'd use a _stub_.

 **Do the following:**